isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 configuration syntax to create custom option definitions (formats).
 Creation of custom definitions for standard options is generally not permitted, even if the definition being created matches the actual option format defined in the RFCs.
-There is an exception to this rule for standard options for which Kea currently does not provide a definition.
+However, there is an exception to this rule for standard options for which Kea currently does not provide a definition.
 To use such options, a server administrator must create a definition as described in :ref:`dhcp4-custom-options` in the ``dhcp4`` option space.
-This definition should match the option format described in the relevant RFC, but the configuration mechanism will allow any option format as it currently has no means to validate it.
+This definition should match the option format described in the relevant RFC, but the configuration mechanism allows any option format as there is currently no way to validate it.

 The currently supported standard DHCPv4 options are listed in the table below.
 "Name" and "Code" are the